 - Older and Wiser: In Darian's Tale and even in Storm Breaking.
 Silverfox had a lot to do with the change, as did the mage storms.

 - Power Levels: He's an Adept.
 A Healing-Adept to be specific.

 - Scars Are Forever: The burns on his face and arms from saving the world in the last Mage-Storm wave.

 - Superpowerful Genetics: Remember these twins Vanyel sired in k'Treva?
-The boy is his ancestor.
+Firesong is descended from one of them.

 - Yaoi Guys: With An'desha for a time, and later with Silverfox.
 Darkwind and him sometimes joke about something being between them.

 Two gryphons who live outside of k'Sheyna vale.
 They are surrogate parents to Darkwind k'Sheyna.